 The Australian Federal Police provides a range of investigation and operational support, security risk management, security vetting and information services to assist public

 The needle and syringe program (NSP) operates from a variety of sites around Tasmania, hospitals, community health centres, pharmacies as well as dedicated sites that have been established and funded for the specific purpose of ensuring the availability of equipment and services to injecting drug users.

-Provision of sterile injecting equipment, brief interventions and disposal of used equipment.
-Programs in Hobart and glenorchy.
-NSP vending machine available in Hobart.
-No charge for needles and syringes from the outlets.
+Provision of free sterile injecting equipment, brief interventions and disposal of used equipment from outlets located in Hobart, Glenorchy, Rosny, Bridgewater, Burnie, Devonport and Launceston.
+NSP vending machines available in Hobart, Bridgewater, Launceston and Devonport.

 Disability Voices Tasmania is funded by the Department of Communities Tasmania and endeavours to help people with disability work together on issues that affect their rights, and help them with training and/or resources to develop their skills and experience to have more choices in, and control over, their lives and contribute to their community.